 Decorative options.

-A strategically placed scoop drain or swale drain will work wonders in most cases and can be incorporated into your garden design by planting it out like a dry river bed.
+A strategically placed scoop drain or swale drain will work wonders in most cases.
+These can be incorporated into your garden design as a decorative drain by incorporating large rocks and planting it out to look like a natural dry river bed.

-For another solution, a garden bed will be just as effective especially if it is a raised garden bed.
+Alternatively, a garden bed will be just as effective especially if it is raised by mounding soil.
 With the correct placement, water can be redirected away or around your home to avoid flooding.

 What we experienced in the past is extreme amounts of rain in a very short period of time.
 This is why it is imperative that your ground water is not only getting away, but is doing it as quickly as possible.